darkk/redsocks/README.md

 REDSOCKS2
 =========
 This is a modified version of original redsocks.
-The name is changed to be REDSOCKS2 since this release to distinguish with original redsocks.
+The name is changed to REDSOCKS2 to distinguish with original redsocks.
 This variant is useful for anti-GFW (Great Fire Wall).

 HOW it works